 There are many mountains and different scenery to experience on this journey, some beautiful and other’s absolutely terrifying.
 Light and dark follow you like your shadow that only exists when the light gives it life.
-However, along this journey there are times when situations, memories, and even aspects of the psyche can trigger those painful emotions that are felt experiencing deep loss.
+During this journey, there can be moments when certain situations, memories, or even aspects of the psyche can activate the intense emotions associated with profound grief.
 These are the grief triggers we experience, and they can come upon you like a thief in the night.
 Essentially, any grief trigger is a memory or experience that is the catalyst to feeling the sense of loss and deepening your grief.
 These triggers cause continued suffering within, and all suffering is self-created.

 Types of Grief Triggers

 The grief triggers you experience can be anything that causes the memory to surface from your unconscious mind.
 It brings the memory front and center where we experience the pain of loss once again.
 This continuing catalyst from the particular trigger often causes a deeper sense of suffering.
 One find’s it too intense to easily pull themselves away from the emotion or to stop them pulling the trigger and causing that destructive explosion in the psyche.

 The types of grief triggers are varied, and each one is just as much a trigger as any other.
 They cause the explosion of suffering within the mind.
 In fact, these same triggers could also be the same as signs from the afterlife that bring comfort.
 A bit of a paradox it would seem, but equally viable.